ryanduchin/music-video-collector/README.md

   -after fetch problem, optimize new post modal and song show view - looks -also add logic to submit to the database

-O * other user views
+O1 * other user views

-*** modal creating form - how to handle successful save and adding to collection?
-(which collection?)

-*** sorting feeds? -> need input on monday re: ordering in controller
+O3 *** sorting feeds? -> need input on monday re: ordering in controller
 - easy way:
 --> SQL query in controller
 - hard way: in view, add an event listener. click sort : sortPosts.